 Many SMSF trustees I work with have an entirely paperless solution: Banking and investing is all handled online, communication with us as their administrators and strategic advisors is electronic (when not in person), all the accounting and tax returns are completed electronically (in Australia) and anything that needs to be signed can typically be securely signed electronically as well.

-There is also a current temporary change to laws that effectively enable an SMSF trust deed to be signed electronically (where is has a company as trustee) for people who’ve decided it’s time to set up an SMSF, although some banks and institutions may not accept an electronically signed SMSF trust deed (so best to sign old school wet ink for now!).
+There are also law changes underway that effectively enable an SMSF trust deed to be signed electronically (where is has a company as trustee) for people who’ve decided it’s time to set up an SMSF, although some banks and institutions may not accept an electronically signed SMSF trust deed (they will catch up eventually).